Otso-Otso Pamela-Mela-Wan

-Otso-Otso Pamela-Mela-Wan is a 2004 Filipino comedy film starring Vhong Navarro and Bayani Agbayani.
-The title was inspired from the two novelty dance songs popularized by the main actors: "Otso-Otso" and "Pamela".
+Otso-Otso Pamela-Mela-Wan is a 2004 Filipino comedy film directed by Jerry Lopez Sineneng from a screenplay written by Mel Mendoza-Del Rosario.
+Starring Bayani Agbayani and Vhong Navarro, the film's title was inspired by the two novelty dance songs popularized by the main actors: "Otso-Otso" and "Pamela".

 Plot

-In a hospital in 1976, a lone nurse (Gina Pareño) guards newborn babies when a freak storm, earthquake and power outage happens and the babies were mixed up and given to the different families.
+In a hospital in 1976, a lone nurse guards newborn babies when a combined freak storm, earthquake, and power outage happen, and the babies are mixed up and given to different families.

-In the present day, Amboy and Boy, sons by different families are treated as outcasts, Boy is out of place on his family because he has no talent in singing, while Amboy lacks academic intelligence.
-Meanwhile in Chinatown, Mao and Dao, who are spoiled by their mother (Tessie Tomas), resist attempts at arranged marriages according to Chinese customs.
-Boy and Amboy flee to Manila after they misinterpret their unwitting rescue of the Mayor, Pamintuan, from an assassin's bullet through the otso-otso dance as an attack on them, while Mao and Dao go to Ilocos Norte to hitch a boat ride to Taiwan.
+In the present, Amboy and Boy, sons of different families, are treated as outcasts.
+Boy is out of place in his family because he has no talent in singing, while Amboy lacks academic intelligence.
+Meanwhile, in Chinatown, Mao and Dao, who are spoiled by their mother, Mrs. Go, resist attempts at arranged marriages according to Chinese customs.
+Boy and Amboy flee to Manila after they misinterpret their unwitting rescue of the Mayor from an assassin's bullet through the otso-otso dance as an attack on them, while Mao and Dao go to Ilocos Norte to hitch a boat ride to Taiwan.